Ishaananish/MIPS/README.md

 ### Prerequisites

-List any prerequisites that users need to have in order to run or simulate the MIPS processor.
-For example:

 - A Verilog simulator (e.g., ModelSim, Xilinx Vivado)
 - Basic understanding of digital logic and computer architecture

 ### Installation and Usage

-Provide step-by-step instructions on how to set up and run the MIPS processor simulation.
-For example:

 1. Clone this repository: